How to Make a Bow Out of Ribbon in 4 Easy Steps

 Making pretty ribbon bows is so simple you might decide to skip store-bought from now on.
 Cut about 15 inches of ribbon for a medium-size bow.
 Being careful not to twist the ribbon, fold it back and forth over itself, forming two loops at the top and one loop in the bottom center.
 Think about the bunny ear trick for tying shoelaces you learned as a kid.

 Step 2: Create Loops

 Cross the right loop over the left loop, creating a third small loop where the bases meet.
 Make sure the tails are equal lengths and flat.
-This will help when it comes time to trim your bow.
+This will help when it comes time to trim your simple bow.

 Step 3: Fold Loops

 Fold what is now the left loop down behind the right loop and through the bottom loop.